Reuse of content from user's prior publications

 - The fact that you are the original author is clearly stated (if you are not, please see re-use of content from open access journals or clearly state who the author is).

-- The fact that you have explicit permission to reproduce it has been granted.
+- You have been granted explicit permission to reproduce it.

-- The original source is clearly credited in the reference section of the case.
+- The original source is clearly credited in the references section of the case.